dnahodil/whostheass/README.md

 * Install [IntelliJ IDEA Community Edition](http://www.jetbrains.com/idea/free_java_ide.html)
 * Check out this project
-* Open IntelliJ and the 'Open Project' and select the project from where you checked it out
+* Open IntelliJ and the 'Open Project' and select the project from where you checked it out (You may need to point IntelliJ project to where your Groovy SDK is)

 ## Implementing your own strategy